kubernetes/enhancements/keps/sig-api-machinery/5073-declarative-validation-with-validation-gen/README.md

 *   We would eliminate the need for internal versions.
 *   We would introduce more conversion when API request version differs from the hub version.
 But beta APIs are off-by-default and we expect a lot less mixed version API usage than in the past.
+*   Would require rewriting in tree admission plugins.

 This "hub version" change feels like something that could be made somewhat independent of this KEP.